conroy-ricketts/Workout-Tracker/README.md

 - Node.js

 ## Challenges we ran into
 - Project scope.
-We were ambitous with our ideas for this project, and due to that we found ourselves not able to finish everything we envisioned.
-So, we got together as a team and made ciritical, thoughtful design decisions in order to determine what was absolutely necessary for both our minimal viable product and the end-user experience.
+We were ambitious with our ideas for this project, and due to that we found ourselves not able to finish everything we envisioned.
+So, we got together as a team and made critical, thoughtful design decisions in order to determine what was absolutely necessary for both our minimal viable product and the end-user experience.

 ## What we learned
 - New tools and technologies.
 Most of our team was new to the tools and technologies that we used in the implementation of our app.
 So, this project was a great opportunity to broaden our skill sets, especially when it comes to React Native and TypeScript!